 Potty training can be a daunting task and often times parents find themselves frustrated with a stubborn toddler who simply refuses to participate.
-Here are 6 must-have tips potty training tips to help you and your toddler succeed without frustration.
+Here are 6 must-read tips potty training tips to help you and your toddler succeed without frustration.
 I also include a section with nighttime potty training tips.

 6 Potty Training Tips to Help Even The Stubborn Toddler Succeed